NLeSC/guide/best_practices/language_guides/r.md

 The basic R installation comes with a wide range of functions to plot data to a window on your screen or to a file.
 If you need to quickly inspect your data or create a custom-made static plot then the basic functions offer the building blocks to do the job.
 A tutorial with some examples of plotting optins in R can be found [here](http://www.statmethods.net/graphs/index.html).

 However, externally contributed plotting packages may offer easier syntax or convenient templates for creating plots.
 The most popular and powerful contributed graphics package is [ggplot2](http://ggplot2.org).
-Also see this overview (pdf) of [ggplot2](http://ggplot2.org/resources/2007-past-present-future.pdf) options.
 Interactive plots can be made with [ggvis](https://github.com/rstudio/ggvis) package and embeded in web application, and this [tutorial](http://www.statmethods.net/advgraphs/ggplot2.html).

 In summary, it is good to familiarize yourself with both the basic plotting functions as well as the contributed graphics packages.
 In theory, the basic plot functions can do everything that ggplot2 can do, it is mostly a matter of how much you like either syntax and how much freedom you need to tailor the visualisation to your use case.